Scenic NH Auto Road Kancamagus Highway

 The Famous NH Route 112 White Mountain Auto Route

 The Kancamagus Highway is one of the most scenic routes in America and is located in the White Mountains of New Hampshire.
 The “Kanc” as the locals call it, is officially the section of Route 112 that is both an attraction and a destination.
-The names in this region of New England are mostly Native American – Kangamagus Mountain, Passaconaway (Child of the Bear), and Chocorua.
-Ask us about Kancamagus NH hotels or your share lodging comments.
-To feature your NH hotel, contact us.
+Many of the names in this region – the White Mountain Region of New England are mostly Native American – Kangamagus Mountain, Passaconaway (Child of the Bear), and Chocorua.
+Ask us about Kancamagus NH vacations or to feature your NH business, contact us.

 The road we know now as the Kancamagus Highway officially opened to through traffic in 1959.
 The original road to Passaconaway was completed in 1837 and one hundred years later the route extended from Passaconaway Village to Lincoln.

 Early settlers survived in this isolated valley for over a century by farming, fishing, and hunting.
 Some would take in summer boarders, thus beginning an era of White Mountain Lodging and Recreation.
 The logging and mining industry in the White Mountains peaked in the late 1800s.